AndBible/docs/docs/source/workspaces.rst

 Workspaces
 ==========

-The way we use our Bibles differs depending on what where doing.
+The way we use our Bibles differs depending on what we are doing.

 * For personal devotions we might like just one Bible in large print with no bookmarks.
 * For daily readings we may prefer several Bibles in different translations.